AdobeDocs/advertising-cloud.en/help/dsp/audiences/sources/source-about.md

 <!-- Doesn't specifically explain what you can do in our UI -->
 *Beta feature*

 Advertising Cloud DSP can ingest first-party segments comprised of authenticated signals built within a customer data platform (CDP).
-You can then use the ingested segments as targets for your placements.
+You can use the ingested segments as targets for your placements.

 ## [!DNL Adobe Real-Time Customer Data Profile]